omerfarukz/Child-Lang/README.md

     [new line]

 ## Design goals
-- No non alfanumeric chars will be used.
+- No non alphanumeric chars will be used.
 Characters like & ( ) – [ { } ] : ', ? / * ^> are considered as string.
-- No sepetor will be used for any reason
+- No separator will be used for any reason
-- Tokens must be in natural language like a "print".
+- Tokens must be in a natural language like a "print".

 ## Other Examples
-TODO: see examples directory
+See examples directory for multi language support.